urbit/urbit-bitcoin-rpc/API.md

   - `rawtx`: hex string
   - `txid`
 * `/gettxvals`
+  arg: txid
+  - `included`: false if TX is not in mempool or blockchain
   - `txid`
   - `recvd`: epoch time (in seconds) when tx received
   - `confs`